microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

     artifactsFeed: codesharing-demo
 ```

- Use this to publish to npmjs.com.
+ You can also use this configuration to publish to npmjs.com.

 ```yaml
 - task: npmAuthenticate@1